Florence Margaret Durham: Early life and education

 Florence Margaret Durham was born on 9 December 1869 in London, one of six daughters of surgeon Arthur Edward Durham (1833–1895) and his wife Mary.
-Her father was an alcoholic and her mother was strongly opposed to alcohol.
 Her siblings included the anthropologist Edith Durham, the scientist Herbert Durham, the suffragette and musician Lilla Durham and the civil servant Frances Hermia Durham.

 In 1891 and 1892, Florence Durham achieved second class honours in the Natural Sciences Tripos Part I and II (physiology) at Girton College.
 From 1893 to 1899 she lectured in Biology at Royal Holloway College and the Froebel Institute in London.

 In June 1896, her sister Beatrice married William Bateson.

 Career

 From 1900 to 1910, she was a demonstrator in Physiology at the Balfour Laboratory.

 Towards the end of the 19th century, female students were still facing resistance from Cambridge academics, including a move by some scientists to prevent them from taking introductory biology courses.
-A letter from Durham published in the Girton Review called on the women's colleges Girton and Newnham College, Cambridge to "encourage advanced and research work and thus to show the world that women mean to do serious work and have higher aims in view than mere success in examination."
+A letter from Durham published in the Girton Review in 1899 called on the women's colleges Girton and Newnham College, Cambridge to "encourage advanced and research work and thus to show the world that women mean to do serious work and have higher aims in view than mere success in examination."
 The colleges responded to this and other pressure by raising money for more research fellowships.